Venture capital trusts (VCTs)

 - You should take professional advice if you’re not sure whether VCTs are right for you.

-VCTs typically invest in unquoted shares including:
+VCTs typically invest in shares of small UK companies including:

-- new shares of privately owned companies
+- new shares of privately owned companies.

-- new shares of companies that are traded on the Alternative Investment Market (AIM)
+- new shares of companies that are traded on the Alternative Investment Market (AIM).

 VCTs invest in businesses that:

-- are not generating enough cash flow to get loans or other traditional sources of finance
+- are not generating enough cash flow to get loans or other traditional sources of finance.

-- need a lot of capital (usually between £100,000 and £2 million), more than most single investors could afford
+- need a lot of capital (usually between £100,000 and £2 million), more than most single investors could afford.

 VCTs employ a professional fund manager to make the day-to-day investment decisions.
 All VCTs aim to buy into companies that have the potential for good growth, but you should remember that they buy shares in small, often privately owned and young companies which may or may not succeed.
-They can be a much riskier investment than investing in larger, more established companies.
+This can be a much riskier investment than investing in larger, more established companies.

-VCTs commonly fall into three broad sectors:
+VCTs fall into three broad sectors:

-- specialist sectors, for example technology or healthcare
+- specialist sectors, for example technology or healthcare.

 VCTs offer investors certain income and capital gains tax reliefs.
+These include:

-- no income tax on the dividends from your VCT shares
+- Tax-free dividends from your VCT shares.

-- no capital gains tax on the growth of your shares
+- No capital gains tax on the growth of your shares.

-- income tax relief on the initial investment when you buy new VCT share issues (providing you hold the shares for a certain length of time)
+- Income tax relief on the initial investment when you buy new VCT share issues (providing you hold the shares for a certain length of time).

 If the VCT itself doesn’t comply with a range of conditions, both the VCT and the investors lose all the tax benefits.

 The tax relief you get from a VCT can be valuable, but you should never invest in a VCT just for the tax benefits.
-You should make sure the investment itself suits your needs, risk strategy and goals.
+You should make sure the investment itself suits your needs, risk tolerance and goals.